dotnet/android/Documentation/guides/messages/README.md

 + [XA4308](xa4308.md): Failed to generate type maps
 + [XA4309](xa4309.md): 'MultiDexMainDexList' file '{file}' does not exist.
 + [XA4310](xa4310.md): \`$(AndroidSigningKeyStore)\` file \`{keystore}\` could not be found.
++ XA4311: The application won't contain the paired Wear package because the Wear application package APK is not created yet.
+If building on the command line, be sure to build the "SignAndroidPackage" target.

 ## XA5xxx: GCC and toolchain